SEND Policy and Procedures

 Many children and young people who have SEN may have a disability under the Equality Act 2010 – that is "…a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities".

-Isebrook SEN and Cognition College provides special educational provision for students who require “Special educational provision, that is provision different from or additional to that normally available to students of the same age” (Code of Practice, July 2014).
+Isebrook provides special educational provision for students who require “Special educational provision, that is provision different from or additional to that normally available to students of the same age” (Code of Practice, July 2014).

-The college provides for students whose special educational needs broadly fall into the four areas of educational need:
+The school provides for students whose special educational needs broadly fall into the four areas of educational need:

 - Communication and interaction